sodascience/metasyn/docs/source/improve_synth.rst

 Distribution registry: ``dist_registries``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Extra distributions and fitters can be added using plugins.
-By default all installed distribution registries will be used.
-For reproducibility, it is a good idea to set the distribution registries explicitly, so that other people using your configuration file understand which plugins/registries were used.
+By default all installed plugins will be used.
+For reproducibility, it is a good idea to set the plugins explicitly, so that other people using your configuration file understand which plugins were used.
 This can be done as follows:

 .. tab:: Python